Sixth Form Bursary

 This would be paid in three instalments of £400.00 at the start of each term by BACS transfer directly into the student account.

-Type B - Students who are in receipt of free school meals or have a total household income of £16190 or less can apply for a monthly bursary.
+Type B - Students who are in receipt of free school meals or have a total household income of £17000 or less can apply for a monthly bursary.
 Household income can be evidenced by receipt of benefit and/or P60, Tax Credit Award Notice or evidence of self-employment income.
 The size of the allowance will be established upon agreement by the school.
-All evidence of household income will be in strict confidence.
+All evidence of household income will be held in strict confidence.

 Payments will be transferred monthly to the students’ bank account via BACS upon authorisation from the school that the student has satisfied all the attendance and behaviour requirements (see paragraph detailing expectations).
 These payments will be made in arrears.
 There may be delays in some cases if there is any query regarding attendance.